 there are obviously no absorbing panels around the R2 assembly, and hence the X-Y flux gradient effect is far less pregnant

-the Z-flux distribution also is far more flat compared to the S2 test case thanks to the smeared axial reflector placed in the upper part of the R2 assembly combined to burn-up effects (the Z density profile of Fig. [NSD_R] is plotted on a linear scale while it is plotted on a log scale for the GBC-32 model Fig. [NSD_S])
+the Z-flux distribution also is far more flat compared to the S2 test case thanks to the smeared axial reflector placed in the upper part of the R2 assembly combined to burn-up effects (the Z density profile of Figure 15 is plotted on a linear scale while it is plotted on a log scale for the GBC-32 model Figure 14)

 the R1 and R3 configurations are using a ¼ symmetry of the reactor core and reflections on the internal sides of these configurations might therefore be prone to enhanced correlations in the tallies located close to those sides

-The X-Y-Z density profile of the R4 model Fig. [NSD_R] shows in a glance the power map in the full-core model.
+The X-Y-Z density profile of the R4 model Figure 15 shows in a glance the power map in the full-core model.

-Figure [NSD_S]: X-Y profile (integration over Z) of the normalized neutron source distribution (after convergence) for S1 (top left), S3 (top right) and S2 (bottom left) configurations.
+Figure 14: X-Y profile (integration over Z) of the normalized neutron source distribution (after convergence) for S1 (top left), S3 (top right) and S2 (bottom left) configurations.
 Bottom right plot: Z profile (integration over X-Y) of the normalized neutron source distribution (after convergence) for the S2 configuration.
 The red line indicates the “center of mass” of the neutron source distribution.